Agate Stone | Meaning and Properties

 A Few More Facts

 During biblical times agate was believed to have been the second stone in the third row of the high priest breastplate.
-This religious garment adorned with precious gemstones was worn by the Jewish high priest.
+This religious garment adorned with twelve precious gemstones was worn by the Jewish high priest whilst presenting himself to God.

-Despite everything that has been learnt about the formation of agate there's still a great deal that's not fully understood.
-Its entire formation has never been studied in real time and it's not been possible to recreate it in a laboratory setting so most of what is known is supposition.
+Despite everything that has been learnt about the formation of this mineral there's still a great deal that's not fully understood.
+Its formation from start to finish has never been studied in real time and it has not been possible to recreate it in a laboratory setting so much of what is known is supposition.

-Agate is associated with the star sign Gemini and it's the traditional birthstone for the month of May.
+Agate is associated with the star sign Gemini and is the traditional birthstone for the month of May.

 Our Collection of Agate